-Enter your name and email in the form below and download the free template now!
+Enter your name and email in the form below and download the free net deb to EBITDA ratio template now!

 Source: Information compiled on Capital IQ in 2018.

-- The Net debt to EBITDA ratio measures a company’s ability to pay off debt with EBITDA.
+The net debt to EBITDA ratio measures a company’s ability to pay off debt with EBITDA.

-- A low ratio is preferred and indicates that the company is not excessively indebted.
+A low ratio is preferred and indicates that the company is not excessively indebted.

-- A high ratio indicates that the company has high debt levels and may consequently result in a lower credit rating (therefore mandating the company offer higher yields on bonds).
+A high ratio indicates that the company has high debt levels, and may, consequently, result in a lower credit rating (therefore mandating the company offer higher yields on bonds).

-- An ideal debt/EBITDA ratio depends heavily on the industry, as industries vary greatly in terms of average capital requirements.
-However, a net debt to EBITDA ratio of greater than 5 is usually a cause for concern.
+An ideal debt to EBITDA ratio depends heavily on the industry, as industries vary greatly in terms of average capital requirements.
+However, a ratio of greater than 5 is usually a cause for concern.

+Thank you for reading CFI’s explanation of the net debt to EBITDA ratio.
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program and other training for financial professionals.
-To learn more and expand your career, explore the additional relevant resources below.
+To learn more and expand your career, explore the additional relevant CFI resources below.